-With over 50 years’ experience as a leading centre for installing and servicing Southern North Sea (SNS) gas platforms, the East of England Energy Zone (EEEZ) has a golden opportunity to become a world-class centre of excellent for SNS decommissioning.
+With more than 50 years’ experience as a leading centre for installing and servicing Southern North sea (SNS) gas platforms, the East of England Energy Zone (EEEZ) has a golden opportunity to become a world-class centre of excellent for SNS decommissioning.

 Its credentials, and highly competitive mindset, passion for new ideas and cost-efficient ethos, means it could be the centre for all shallow water decommissioning further afield, in the Netherlands, Denmark and beyond.